klauswuestefeld/lizardspock/README.md

 TO BE CONTINUED...

 That's it.
-Only five methods.
+Only four methods.

 If you want to learn how to beat your friends at Rock Paper Scissors Lizard Spock, take a look at [advanced gambit play](http://www.worldrps.com/gambit-play) :).